h61c/2048-on-Windows/README.md

-# 2048-on-Windows
+# 2048
-The first game I made(Console Version).
+it can run on Windows
+yep,it is not so good(Console Version).